hasantayyar/acl-1/releases/0.0.1/README.md

 #### $this->acl->addGroup('@groupname')

-Creates a group ( role ), the group name must be have "@" prefix e.g. @admin.
+Creates a group ( role ), the group name must have the prefix "@"  e.g. @admin.

 #### $this->acl->allow('@groupname', mixed 'operation')

-Add operation access to access list for provided group.
+Adds operation access to access list for provided group.

 #### $this->acl->deny('@groupname', mixed 'operation')

-Delete operation access to access list for provided group.
+Deletes operation access to access list for provided group.

 #### $this->acl->addMember('membername', '@groupname')

-Add member to provided group.
+Adds member to provided group.

 #### $this->acl->delMember('membername', '@groupname')

-Delete member from provided group.
+Deletes the member from the provided group.

 #### $this->acl->isAllowed('member_or_@group, 'operation_name')

-Check user or group has access for provided operation.
+Checks if a user or group has access for provided operation.

 #### $this->acl->clear()

-Clear / Reset all the class variables.
+Clears / Resets all the class variables.